amd/aocl-crypto/docs/internal/design.md

 command is used to generate pdfs.

 ## Library Conventions
-AOCL Crypto is designed to be compliant with C99 API, hence uses all standard datatypes like `uint8_t` , `uint16_t`, however we avoid using `size_t` kind of datatypes as there is no clear mention of its size w.r.t ILP64 and LP64.
+AOCL Cryptography is designed to be compliant with C99 API, hence uses all standard datatypes like `uint8_t` , `uint16_t`, however we avoid using `size_t` kind of datatypes as there is no clear mention of its size w.r.t ILP64 and LP64.